CBell045/baseball/README.md

    This will create a virtual environment, install python, and install the dependencies.

 3. Run streamlit: `uv run streamlit run Home.py`

+## Development

+Each group member has their own folder under exploration/yourname.
+This is where you can put your notebooks and other files.